How to Write a Statement of Purpose for Business School

 What Can You Learn From Successful Business Professionals?

 Give up?
-The answer is, not one of the successful professionals listed above has earned a college degree, and all of them managed to become extremely successful in business, without one.
+The answer is that not one of the successful professionals listed above has earned a college degree—and yet all of them managed to become extremely successful in business.
 I've earned two graduate degrees, one of them a doctorate in business specializing in marketing.
 And even though I've enjoyed two wonderful careers—in higher education as a college professor, and in business as a corporate marketing professional, still, I can only dream of achieving the kind of financial success in business these men and women achieved, without a college degree.